olofk/fusesocotb/README.md

 FuseSoC copies the python testbench into the working root using the copyto statement.
 Since the `cocotb_module` is defined in the target section of the core description file, Edalize (the library that handles interaction with EDA tools) understands that the user wants to run with cocotb and automatically ensures all the right options are passed to the simulator.

 We can set some parameters on the command-line, which will be passed to the model.
-The cocotbo testbench will then pick up these parameters so that model and testbench is in sync.
+The cocotb testbench will then pick up these parameters so that model and testbench is in sync.

-We also load the handy testbench utlity core vlog_tb_utils as an extra top-level.
+We also load the handy testbench utility core vlog_tb_utils as an extra top-level.
 This gives us VCD support (and some other features like timeout and heartbeat) without having to add a cumbersome ifdef or otherwise modify the RTL.

 That's pretty much it.